yashjoshi76/restock-ie/README.md

 Steps to run the program:

-Get a Twilio account and an AWS account
+1.Get a Twilio account and an AWS account
-Get your Twilio Account SID and Auth Token
+2. Get your Twilio Account SID and Auth Token
 Modify the starter code in Python:
 Include your Account SID and Auth Token
 Replace from_ and to variables with your Twilio number and recipient number